TungTran2095/Medsal/README.md

 AS $$
 BEGIN
     -- IMPORTANT ASSUMPTIONS FOR THIS FUNCTION TO WORK:
-    -- 1. A table named "time" MUST exist in your database with appropriate columns (year_numeric, month_numeric, Thang_x).
+    -- 1. A table named "Time" (capital T) MUST exist in your database with appropriate columns ("Năm", "thangpro", "Thang_x").
     -- 2. A table named "Doanh_thu" MUST exist with columns "Kỳ báo cáo", "nam", "thang", and "Tên đơn vị".

     RETURN QUERY